jinwoo1225/loc8r/README.md

 have to change `app_api/models/db.js` accordingly.

 Then restore the contents of the database, which have been provided here in directory `mongodump`.
-The restoration process goes something like so (here I have administrative authorization set up):
+The restoration process goes like so, if you followed my earlier instructions:

 ```bash
 mongorestore -h localhost -d loc8r -u admin -p --authenticationDatabase admin mongodump/